Marketing Attribution: Everything You Need to Know

 First interaction

 In a first interaction attribution model, all of the credit for the conversion would go to the first touchpoint.
-So, if a customer discovered your social media page, viewed your content, and then made a purchase, your social media page would get the credit for the conversion.
+So, if a customer discovered your social media page, viewed your content, and then made a purchase, your social media page would get the full credit for the conversion.

 A first interaction model is helpful if you want to learn how customers first discovered your business.